Fractal-cluster theory and thermodynamic principles of the control and analysis for the self-organizing systems: Applications of the fractal-cluster theory for the resource distribution analysis and controlling in the socio-economical and biological systems

 \subsection{Biological organisms}

-By using the mathematical tools of the fractal-cluster theory \cite{key-1}--\cite{key-21} we have determined the values of fractal-cluster entropy criteria $H$, $F$-criterion and the effectiveness criterion $D$ for biological organisms (\tab{table4}).
+{}By using the mathematical tools of the fractal-cluster theory we have determined the values of fractal-cluster entropy criteria $H$, $F$-criterion and the effectiveness criterion $D$ for biological organisms (\tabl{tab5} -- \tabl{tab6})).
 It has allowed us to formulate three fractal-cluster laws: energy, evolutional and stochastic for biological organisms:

-1) stochastic law, which determines the probability of appearance of biological organisms (as shown in \fig{figure18}, there is a bijection -- the most ancient biological organisms -- hlamidomonas, Hydra, had the highest probability of $~0.01$);
+{}1) the stochastic law, which determines the probability of appearance of biological organisms (as shown in \fig{figure18}, there is a bijection -- the most ancient biological organisms -- Hlamidomonas, Hydra, had the highest probability of their occurrence);

-2) evolutional law (\fig{figure19}), illustrating the increasing complexity and perfection of the emerging organisms;
+{}2) the evolutional law (\fig{figure19}), illustrating the increasing complexity and perfection of the emerging organisms;

-3) energy law (\fig{figure20}), which characterizes the energy perfection of biological organisms (the dependence of the fractal-cluster entropy $H$ or $F$-criterion on the energy consumption per $1$ $kg$ body weight per day, $E$).
+{}3) the energy law (\fig{figure20}), which characterizes the energy perfection of biological organisms (the dependence of the fractal-cluster entropy $H$ or $F$-criterion on the energy consumption per $1$ $kg$ body weight per day, $E$).

-The third law (the energy law) the is one that has a fundamental correlation with the well-known problem -- of ``game-predator'', but the answer to the question formulated allows us to explain why the predator cannot eat at all the game.
-The answer to this question is that the average value of the free fractal-cluster energy for a predator and a game will be equal.
+{}The third law (the energy law) the is one that has a fundamental correlation with the well-known problem -- of ``predator-prey'', but the answer to the question formulated allows us to explain why the predator cannot eat at all the victims.
+The answer to this question is that the average value of the free fractal-cluster energy for a predator and a victim will be equal.

-The first fundamental fractal-cluster law has determined the configurational probability of the biological organism origin.
+{}The first fundamental fractal-cluster law has determined the probability density of the biological organism origin.

-From the trend first law, observed in we can see that the probability of the origin of ancient organisms is essentially bigger than for the more modern organisms.
-As can be seen see from \fig{figure18}, the human's origin probability has reached $10^{-3}\div10^{-4}$.
-At the same time the configuration probability for the ancient organisms origin (\fig{figure18}) has reached value $\sim10^{-2}$.
-Evolution and probable laws have the similar mathematical view:
+{}From the trend first law, observed in we can see that the probability density of the origin of ancient organisms is essentially bigger than for the more modern organisms (\fig{figure18}).
+Evolution and energy laws have the similar mathematical view: